-There is an increasing need for charging stations on rental properties and businesses as the electric vehicle (EV) industry continues to grow.
-Adding an EV charging station for residents, employees, or customers is a great way to distinguish your business as an industry leader and provide an added revenue source for your company.
-While adding an EV charging station to your property is practical and profitable, it is important to file the necessary paperwork and receive the correct permits before any electrification projects begin.
+There is an increasing need for charging stations on rental properties and at businesses as the electric vehicle (EV) industry continues to grow.
+Adding an EV charging station for residents, employees, or customers is a great way to distinguish your business as an industry leader and provide a revenue source for your company.

-Throughout the United States, governments incentivize EV charging station installation and the installation and implementation of other sustainable energy transition technologies.
-Many protection laws are in place to prevent tenants from being denied the ability to add these technologies to their rented property which, as a commercial property owner, is crucial to understand.
+Throughout the U.S., governments are incentivizing EV charging station installation and the installation and implementation of other sustainable energy transition technologies.
+Many protection laws are also in place to prevent tenants from being denied the ability to add these technologies to their rented property which, as a commercial property owner, is crucial to understand.

-Along with the special incentives offered, most states are developing regulations.
-These incentives help to ensure property owners have safe installations by having these eligibility requirements set in place.
-One such measure requires that a property owner must submit project plans to their local jurisdiction before the installation can begin.
+These incentives, which help ensure EV charging access is widespread and accessible accross the country, also help ensure property owners have safe installations by having these eligibility requirements set in place.
+One such measure requires that a property owner submit project plans to their local jurisdiction for approval before the installation begins.

-The application process for local building permits will vary depending on the county.
-The best course of action is always to contact local offices for installation requirements, which is something your licensed electrician can assist you with, as they should also file for the necessary permits on your behalf.
-As the general public can use a commercial EV charger, more strict oversight is required to ensure public safety.
+The application process for local building permits varies depending on the location.
+The best course of action is to contact local offices for installation requirements, which is something your licensed electrician can assist you with, as they should also file for the necessary permits on your behalf.
+As the general public can typically use a commercial EV charger, stricter oversight is required to ensure public safety.

-While picking a location for an EV charger, you must use a location that anyone can easily access.
+While picking a location for an EV charger, you must use one that is easy to access.
 A curbside EV charger will typically follow local parking regulations.
 Follow these five steps to learn how to get a permit for an EV charging station:

 After installation, an EV charging station owner will still need to operate the system according to their type of permit and any additional permit specifications.
 It is the owner’s responsibility to maintain the conditions of the EV charger.
-Maintaining the charging station will create a safe user environment and extend the lifespan.
+Maintaining the EV charging station will create a safe user environment and extend the lifespan of your charging equipment.

 Owners should schedule routine maintenance to ensure the charging components are in working condition.
 A fast replacement is required to restore safety if extended usage damages a component, like the charging cable.

-In some local areas, features like a retractable charging cable help reduce the instances of tripping hazards.
+In some local areas, features like a retractable charging cable help reduce tripping hazards.
 The safety of users is the most important part of a commercial EV charger, starting from the installation to the ongoing operation.

 Qmerit takes the stress out of hiring installers to start growing your property’s infrastructure.
-With our network of certified electricians, we have a team that spans the United States and Canada.
-The primary goal we have is to make electrification accessible for everyone.
-We’re proud to partner with many trusted brands, allowing us to deliver the best results on your project.
+With our network of certified electricians, we have a team that spans the U.S. and Canada.
+Our primary goal is to make electrification accessible, and we’re proud to partner with many trusted brands to deliver the best results on your project.

 No matter the level of complexity or needs of your property, we can help you manage a smooth EV transition for your business.
-If you are wondering how to get a license for an EV charging station, our team will also discuss ways to offset costs through various utility incentives and financing.
+If you are wondering how to get a permit for a commercial EV charging station installation at your property, our team will also discuss ways to offset costs through various utility incentives and financing.